dbrudner/getCatsFastv3/README.md

    - Add likes, an array of distinct user ids
 1. Delete
 2. Like
+3. Report (flag)
-3. Cat-verification
+4. Cat-verification
-4. Top-cat
+5. Top-cat
-5. Multi-cat
+6. Multi-cat
-6. Add width and height of image to Cat object, use it to inform next/image of size before image loads.
+7. Add width and height of image to Cat object, use it to inform next/image of size before image loads.
-7. Save cat card
+8. Save cat card